Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Hiding projections from complexity measures

-\paragraph*{Other generalizations of the quantum adversary method.} Several generalizations of Ambainis' original quantum adversary bound have appeared in the literature. \v{S}palek and Szegedy~\cite{SS06} showed that all of these methods are equivalent, and so they are known collectively as the strong quantum adversary bound.
-The formulation of the strong quantum adversary bound in Ambainis~\cite{A06} makes it clear that it subsumes our min-entropy version, as we explain in \Cref{sec:L-Am}.
-Laplante, Lee and Szegedy~\cite{LLS06} showed that the strong quantum adversary bound lower bounds formula complexity, and came up with an even stronger measure $\mathsf{maxPI}^2$ that still lower bounds formula complexity, but no longer lower bounds quantum query complexity.
+as required. \end{proof} \begin{remark} Several generalizations of Ambainis' original quantum adversary bound have appeared in the literature. {\v{S}}palek and Szegedy~\cite{SS06} showed that all of these methods are equivalent, and so they are known collectively as the strong quantum adversary bound.
+The formulation of the strong quantum adversary bound in Ambainis~\cite{A06} makes it clear that it subsumes our soft version.
+Laplante, Lee and Szegedy~\cite{LLS06} showed that the strong quantum adversary bound is a lower bound on formula complexity, and they came up with an even stronger measure, $\mathsf{maxPI}^{2}$, that is still a lower bound on formula complexity, but no longer a lower bound on quantum query complexity.

-H\o{}yer, Lee and \v{S}palek~\cite{HLS07} generalized the strong quantum adversary bound, coming up with a new measure known as the general adversary bound, which lower bounds both quantum query complexity and (after squaring) formula complexity.
+H{\o}yer, Lee and {\v{S}}palek~\cite{HLS07} generalized the strong quantum adversary bound, coming up with a new measure known as the general adversary bound, which is a lower bound both on quantum query complexity and (after squaring) on formula complexity.
 Reichardt~\cite{R09,R11,LMRSS11,R14} showed that the general adversary bound in fact \emph{coincides} with quantum query complexity (up to constant factors).
-These results are described in a recent survey by Li and Shirley~\cite{LS20}.
+These results are described in a recent survey by Li and Shirley~\cite{LS20}. \end{remark}

-\begin{remark} We note that $\Am(f)$ is always upper bounded by $n^2$.
-The reason is that, as noted above, $\sqrt{\Am(f)}$ is a lower bound on the complexity measure of $\WA$ of \cite{SS06}.
-Since the latter measure is a lower bound on quantum query complexity, which in turn is upper bounded by~$n$, it follows that $\Am(f) \le n^2$.
-In particular, the soft-adversary bound $\Am(f)$ on its own cannot directly prove formula lowers bounds that are better than quadratic. \end{remark}
+\begin{remark} We note that $\Am(f) \le n$ (always).
+In order to prove this, we show that each factor in \expref{Definition}{def:soft-ambainis} is at most~$n$.
+In particular, observe that it always holds that $\a\ne\b$, and hence for every possible value~$a$ of~$\a$, we have